msawo/sumakerr_survey/README.md

 >This is a companion project to The Sumakerr App.
-Check out the application at [www.msawo.com](https://www.msawo.com)
+Demo will be available soon at [www.msawo.com](https://www.msawo.com)